-For the purposes of determining whether the financial statements are free from material misstatement, we define materiality as the magnitude of misstatement that makes it probable that the economic decisions of a reasonably knowledgeable person, relying on the financial statements, would be changed or influenced.
-We also determine a level of performance materiality which we use to assess the extent of testing needed to reduce an appropriately low level the probability that the aggregate of uncorrected and undetected misstatements exceeds materiality for the financial statements as a whole.
+For the purposes of determining whether the financial statements are free from material misstatement, we define materiality as the magnitude or nature of misstatement that makes it probable that the economic decisions of a reasonably knowledgeable person, relying on the financial statements, would be changed, or influenced.
+We also determine a level of performance materiality which we use to assess the extent of testing needed to reduce to an appropriately low level the probability that the aggregate of uncorrected and undetected misstatements exceeds materiality for the financial statements as a whole.

-Materiality for the group financial statements was set at £46,000 (2019: £31,000).
+Materiality for the group financial statements as a whole was set at $\pm 115,000$ (2021: $\pm 54,000$).
 This was calculated based on 2% of total expenses for the year.
-Using our professional judgement, we have determined this to be the principal benchmark within the financial statements as it will be most relevant to stakeholders in assessing the financial performance of the group in its early years of development as the group is not currently revenue generating.
+Using our professional judgement, we have determined this to be the principal benchmark within the financial statements as it will be most relevant to stakeholders in assessing the financial performance of the group during its years of development as the group is not currently revenue generating.

-Materiality for the parent company financial statements was set at £40,000 (2019: £25,000).
-This was calculated based on a factor of group materiality.
+Materiality for the parent company financial statements as a whole was set at $\pm 10,000$ (2021: $\pm 20,000$) based on 2% of total expenses.
 We have determined this level of materiality for the parent company to gain sufficient coverage of expenses.